 - What Are the Best Cars to Use On a Hot Wheels Track?

-The Hot Wheels Criss Cross Crash Track Set is exclusive to Amazon, and is one of the most popular Hot Wheels track sets available.
-It features four intersecting track “crash zones” and a car feeder ramp designed to amp up the action.
-There’s a total of more than 16 feet of track with this package, incorporating hairpin turns, motorized boosters, and endless loops for racing.
+The Hot Wheels Criss Cross Crash Track Set is one of the most popular Hot Wheels track sets available.
+It features four intersecting track "crash zones" and a car feeder ramp designed to amp up the action.
+There's a total of more than 16 feet of track with this package, incorporating hairpin turns, motorized boosters, and endless loops for racing.
 One of the standout features of this track set is a car feeder, which allows plenty of Hot Wheels cars to line up and get fed onto the track.
-There’s a sturdy and elevated figure-eight track featuring four intersecting zones, resulting in plenty of possible misses and wipeouts.
-With over 16,000 ratings, this Hot Wheels track set has a great 95% positive rating
+There's a sturdy and elevated figure-eight track featuring four intersecting zones, resulting in plenty of possible misses and wipeouts.
+With almost 18,000 reviews, this Hot Wheels track set has a great 94% positive rating

 Play Testing the Criss Cross Crash Track Set